bmwcarit/ramses-composer-docs/doc/advanced/complex_import/README.md

 [Python API](../python_api/README.md) of the
 Composer to customize the import of data.

-## Scene graph and resources of this sample project
+## Scene graph and resources

 This example project contains a complex scene consisting of multiple meshes and nodes.
-You can inspect the [Blender scene we used ](./blender/).
+You can inspect the [Blender scene we used ](https://github.com/bmwcarit/ramses-composer-docs/tree/master/advanced/complex_import/blender).
 It contains a bunch of named shapes with a different position, orientation and scaling:

 ![](./docs/blender.png)